Wavelet Networks: Scale-Translation Equivariant Learning From Raw Time-Series

-\textbf{Equivariance and invariance properties.} From Eq.~\ref{eq:wavelet_transequiv}, we can see that the wavelet transform is \textit{exactly equivariant to translations} and the resulting group representation on the output space equals that of the input space.
+\textbf{Equivariance and invariance properties of the wavelet transform.} From Eq.~\ref{eq:wavelet_transequiv}, we can see that the wavelet transform is \textit{exactly equivariant to translations} and the group representation of the output space equals that of the input space.
 Furthermore, translation equivariance is preserved in the scalogram as well (Eq.~\ref{eq:wavelet_transequiv_2}).
-Similarly, scale equivariance is preserved both through the wavelet transform (Eq.~\ref{eq:wavelet_scaleequiv}) as well as the scalogram representation (Eq.~\ref{eq:wavelet_scaleequiv_2}).
+Similarly, scale equivariance is preserved on the wavelet transform up to a multiplicative factor (Eq.~\ref{eq:wavelet_scaleequiv}).
+However, the scalogram preserves both translation and dilation equivariance exactly (Eq.~\ref{eq:wavelet_scaleequiv_2}).

-Similarly to the translation equivariance case, the resulting scaling group representation on the output space resembles that of the input space.
-This behaviour leads to much more straightforward group representations than that exhibited by the Fourier or short-time Fourier transform, both for the translation and scaling group.
-Importantly, exact scale equivariance is \textit{only} obtained on the scalogram (Eq.~\ref{eq:wavelet_scaleequiv_2}), whilst for the wavelet transform it is retained up to multiplicative factor (Eq.~\ref{eq:wavelet_scaleequiv}).
-This behaviour elucidates the fact that time-frequency transforms have been optimized for energy density representations rather than for the time-frequency representations themselves.
+We emphasize that the group representation on the output space resembles that of the input space.
+This behavior leads to much more straightforward group representations than that exhibited by the Fourier transform and the short-time Fourier transform.
+Additionally, exact scale equivariance is only obtained on the scalogram (Eq.~\ref{eq:wavelet_scaleequiv_2}), whilst for the wavelet transform it is retained up to multiplicative factor (Eq.~\ref{eq:wavelet_scaleequiv}).
+This behavior elucidates the fact that time-frequency transforms have been optimized for energy density representations rather than for the time-frequency representations themselves.

-\textbf{Derivation of scale equivariance on the scalogram.} In this section and for the interested reader, we provide the derivation of scale equivariance on the scalogram (Eq.~\ref{eq:wavelet_scaleequiv_2}):